TobiasBorning/Cookbook/cookbook-project/readme.md

 ```
 ---

-## **_Project Arcitecture_**
+## **_Project Architecture_**
 The the project buildt using maven.
-It has four modules; _core_, _ui_, _persistence_ and _springboot_, each responsible for different parts of the application.
+It has four modules; ___core_, _ui_, _persistence_ and _springboot___, each responsible for different parts of the applications functionality.
+As well as a ___integrationtest___ module for testing that the modules work together as intended.

 ![Project Arcitecture](../diagrams/resources/projectStructure_3.png)

 ### ___Core___
-The core module is responsible for the internal representation of the cookbook and recipe objects.
+- The core module is responsible for the internal representation of the cookbook and recipe objects.
 Read about the __core__ module [_here_](/cookbook-project/core/readme.md)

 ### ___UI___
-The ui module is responsible for the user interface, it is able to fetch cookboos from local files and Rest API's.
+- The ui module is responsible for the user interface, it is able to fetch cookboos from local files and Rest API's.
 Read about the __ui__ module [_here_](/cookbook-project/ui/readme.md)

 ### ___Persistence___
-The persistence module is responsible for reading and writing the cookbook to a local json file.
+- The persistence module is responsible for reading and writing the cookbook to a local json file.
 Read about the __persistence__ module [_here_](/cookbook-project/persistence/readme.md)

 ### ___Springboot___
-The springboot module is responsible for the REST API.
+- The springboot module is responsible for the REST API.
 Read about the __springboot__ module [_here_](/cookbook-project/springboot/readme.md)

 ### ___Integrationtest___
-The integrationtest module is responsible for testing that the modules work together as intended.
+- The integrationtest module is responsible for testing that the modules work together as intended.
 Read about the __integrationtest__ module [_here_](/cookbook-project/integrationtest/readme.md)

 ---

 ## **_User stories_**
 Read about the _user stories_ [_here_](../docs/userstories.md)

 [_**<** Return to gr2322_](../readme.md)